HamStudy/examtools-docs/content/docs/cve/Zoom.md

 ## Overview of Using Zoom

 [Zoom](https://zoom.us) is by far the most popular tool used for running online ExamTools sessions.
-It has a lot of features and can be quite daunting to set up and use properly to run an exam session.
+It has many features and can be quite daunting to set up and use properly to run an exam session.
 There are two basic ways Zoom is used: single- and multi-room.
-Think of single-room sessions like small in-person VE exams with 4 or 5 VEs and a handful of candidates and multi-room sessions as what you might see at a large hamfest (do they still have those?).
+Think of single-room sessions like small in-person VE exams with 4 or 5 VEs and a handful of candidates and multi-room sessions as what you might see at a large hamfest.

 ### Single-Room Zoom

-Many teams run small exam sessions of half-a-dozen VEs and candidates, dealing sequentially with one candidate at a time.
+Many teams run small exam sessions with a half-a-dozen VEs and candidates, dealing sequentially with one candidate at a time.
 This is the simplest way to use Zoom and is **highly recommended** for new teams to start out with.
 Even this _single-room_ mode of operation has a lot of moving parts that you'll need to master in order to run a successful VE session.